folio-org/okapi/doc/security.md

  * Sees that we have module tokens.
 Copies them into the list of modules it will be calling.
-The "login" module will get the "xx-unknown-ourlib-login-xx", and all the rest (which is the auth module it has already called) get the "xx-unknown-ourlib-xx.
+The "login" module will get the "xx-unknown-ourlib-login-xx", and all the rest (which is the auth module it has already called) get the "xx-unknown-ourlib-xx".
- * Sees that the next module is the "login"
+ * Sees that the next module is the "login".
  * Sends a request to that one with:
      * the request body that it received
      * X-Okapi-Tenant: ourlib